 To begin with, it’s worth considering what Jehovah’s Witnesses say a cult is.
 In the FAQ section on their website, they state that a cult is “a new or unorthodox religion”.
-Then they claim that they are not new and that their beliefs are patterned on first-century Christianity.
+Then they claim they are not new and that their beliefs are patterned on first-century Christianity.
 They then argue that they use the Bible as their authority for what is “orthodox.”
-Their second point of argument against being a cult is that a cult is—to quote them—”a dangerous religious sect with a human leader.”
-They claim only Jesus is their leader, and then say that they practice a religion that “benefits themselves and others in the community.”
+Their second point of argument against being a cult is that a cult is “a dangerous religious sect with a human leader.”
+They claim only Jesus is their leader, and then say they practice a religion that “benefits themselves and others in the community.”
 So, as far as Jehovah’s Witnesses are concerned, they are not a cult because:

 1. They are not new